iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/DOCS_ROADMAP.md

 - Workspace setup documented in [../ENV_SETUP.md](../ENV_SETUP.md).

 ## Partially Documented
+Router internals are now covered in more detail with notes on automatic `OPTIONS` handlers, merging nested `Ohkami`s and native runtime compression.
-Some router internals still lack coverage.
-The WebSocket guide now shows `upgrade_durable` and the `SessionMap` helper for Workers.
+The WebSocket guide shows `upgrade_durable` and the `SessionMap` helper for Workers.
 The `sse` module documents `DataStream::from` and custom `Data` types.
 Further real‑world guides for the `Dir` fang would be valuable.

 Additional gaps: